dguo/dannyguo.com/content/blog/forex-trading-for-fun-and-profit.md

 deeper than that.
-Particularly through the [power](https://www.investopedia.com/terms/d/derivativestimebomb.asp) of [derivatives](https://www.investopedia.com/terms/d/derivative.asp), there are ways for you to bet on all sorts of things, like the [future price of wheat](https://www.vice.com/en/article/k7wyew/wheat-futures-are-the-hottest-stock-on-wall-street), the [volatility of the stock market](https://www.investopedia.com/stock-analysis/2012/4-ways-to-trade-the-vix-vxx-vxz-tvix-xxv0504.aspx),
+Particularly through the [power](https://www.investopedia.com/terms/d/derivativestimebomb.asp) of [derivatives](https://www.investopedia.com/terms/d/derivative.asp), there are ways to bet on all sorts of things, like the [future price of wheat](https://www.vice.com/en/article/k7wyew/wheat-futures-are-the-hottest-stock-on-wall-street), the [volatility of the stock market](https://www.investopedia.com/stock-analysis/2012/4-ways-to-trade-the-vix-vxx-vxz-tvix-xxv0504.aspx),